Create GPTs to Automate Supply Chain Analytics

 Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer using data analytics to improve logistics operations and reduce costs.

-If you are interested in Data Analytics and Supply Chain, have a look at my website
+If you are interested in Data Analytics and Supply Chain, look at my website.

 💡 Follow me on Medium for more articles related to 🏭 Supply Chain Analytics, 🌳 Sustainability and 🕜 Productivity.